 Implementing a call to action button is simple, but making it convincing enough to persuade your visitors to follow through is another matter entirely.
 Your CTA button needs to be strong and confident, so users feel compelled to click through, while not being too over-the-top.
 As Neil Patel puts it, “developing a sense of urgency versus being pushy is a fine line”.
 The message should be clear and entice the reader to progress, and the effect of clicking on the CTA should be obvious.
 Let’s talk about how to actually accomplish all of this.

 4 Vital Tips for Improving Your Call To Action

 Now that you understand how important it is to perfect your website’s CTA, all you need are some solid strategies.
 With that in mind, here are four ways you can improve your CTA right now!

 1. Pick the Right Color and Design

 The look of your CTA can have a huge impact on its effectiveness.
 In fact, the way you design and present your CTA is perhaps its most important aspect.
 The main consideration is visibility.
-After all, if users can’t easily see your CTA, they’re much less likely to click on it.
+After all, if users can’t easily see your CTA button or banner, they’re much less likely to click on it.
 For this reason, we recommend that you use a button instead of a text link.
 Buttons stand out better, and are more likely to be seen and clicked on.

 Your next consideration is color.
 Again, it’s easy to mistake this for an arbitrary choice, but color can have a surprisingly significant effect on how often your button gets clicked.
 For example, one study found that a red CTA button was selected 21% more often than an otherwise identical green button: